Best Nextiva Alternatives in 2026

 Pricing: $15/user/month (Standard), $25/user/month (Pro), custom Enterprise.

-Best for: sales-led teams that want real-time AI coaching and automatic call summaries, and companies that anticipate growing into a full contact center over the next 12-24 months.
+Ideal for sales-led teams that want real-time AI coaching and automatic call summaries, and companies that anticipate growing into a full contact center over the next 12-24 months.

-Aircall — best for sales and support teams
+Aircall: best for sales and support teams

 Aircall is built around the phone call as a data point in your CRM.
 Every call is automatically logged in HubSpot, Salesforce, Pipedrive, or any of 100+ integrations, with tags, notes, recording, and transcript attached.
 For sales teams where call activity is a key performance metric, this eliminates manual logging entirely.